A Tale of Time City: Plot summary

 Undeterred, Jonathan, Vivian, Sam and the android Elio go in search of the Caskets, using an ancient time-travel device they find in a secret room beneath a museum.
 They discover that the Iron Casket, which was hidden in Vivian's time, had already been stolen, and it was this that was causing the disturbances in history.
 They see the so-called "Iron Guardian" as a ghost, in Time City, and talk to him.
 They realise that they will have to go back in time to stop the theft, and actually see the casket being stolen, but they are unable to catch the thief.

 They fare no better with the Gold Casket; they find it, and its Guardian, but the Guardian refuses to hand it over, saying that at midday on the final day of Time City, he will come to the Gnomon Tower and return it.
 Although they try to convince him that they urgently need it, he refuses to hand it over, and promptly vanishes.

-The Silver Casket is unfortunately hidden in the middle of the Mind Wars, but they still manage to find it, and the Silver Guardian, who, surprisingly, lets them have it.
-But, as it turns out, it is a fake, and the real Silver Casket had already been stolen, probably by the woman who posed as the Silver Guardian.
+The Silver Casket is hidden in the middle of the Mind Wars, but they still manage to find it, and the Silver Guardian, who, surprisingly, lets them have it.
+It turns out that it is a fake, and the real Silver Casket had already been stolen, probably by the woman who posed as the Silver Guardian.

 On returning to Time City, they see that things have gone terribly wrong.
 Since the Silver Casket had gone, history has gone into convulsions, and nothing is as it was supposed to be, with World War II starting in 1937 and involving napalm and atom bombs from the start, and World War I melding into the Boer War.
 In a final attempt to catch the thieves, Jonathan, Vivian and Sam return to the station where they had kidnapped Vivian, and where they are sure the thief must be.
 This goes badly wrong when they fail to catch the thief, cause an accidental explosion of a train carrying radioactive fuel, and return to Time City with two hundred evacuees in tow.